slatedocs/slate/source/index.html.md

 fields | name,gender | Can be used to modify the fields included in the response.
 Possible values are: `age`, `gender`, `first_name`, `last_name`, `name`, `professions`, `languages`, `representative`, `updated_at`. order | id | Changes the order of returned results.
 Possible values are: `id`, `name`, `last_name` gender | null | Allows filtering by gender.
-Possible values are: `m`, `f`, `i`.
+Possible values are: `m`, `f`, `i`. updated_at[gte] | null | Allows filtering for profiles updated since the passed timestamp.
+Passed as an integer Unix timestamp.

 ### Response fields